Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 priority=999
 ```

-Last but not least, go to admin and configure your admin users in teh bot config model.
+Last but not least, go to admin and configure your admin users in the bot config model.

 ## Reaction Roles
 > ❗❗❗ **This will bypass the Group Leadership/Join Request System**: This is intended for open groups but not limited to it! ❗❗❗